alexdong/consilio/README.md

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) document for the contribution guidelines.
 Please refer to the [Python.md](Python.md) document for the coding style guide.

+## Sponsor

+This project is sponsored by [Keepers](https://links.keepers.photos/crl9se).
+Are you a parent?
+Do you take a lot of photos of your kids?
+Then you should check out Keepers.

+Keepers is a free, privacy-first iOS app that uses AI to help parents organize their family photos.